santanubiswas948/array-polyfills/README.md

 - This is a polyfills `.js` file to support few array methods (map, filter, forEach, reverse) which maybe doesn't support in old browsers or anyone can learn how to create custom array methods.
 ## Prerequisites
-- this `index.js` file have to add before of any js files of application.
+- this `index.js` file have to add before of any js files or js codes of application.
 ## Supported Array methods
 - ### Map
   This is same like array map method.